 Global Head of Diversity and Inclusion at Hogan Lovells

-Bendita Cynthia Malakia serves as the Global Head of Diversity and Inclusion at Hogan Lovells, focusing on promoting equity within the legal profession.
+Bendita Cynthia Malakia leads diversity and inclusion efforts at Hogan Lovells, focusing on addressing racial equity within the LGBTQ+ legal community.

 Cassidy Duckett